 Strengthens your body and promotes overall endurance in preparation for labour.
 Increases your energy levels and encourages circulation.
 Helps to reduce stress and muscle tension.
 Moreover Pilates supports your body’s recovery after birth, including the strength and tone of your pelvic floor muscles.

 We run private (1:1, 2:1 or 3:1) studio and group (max 6:1) matwork Pilates sessions.
 We can advise on what type of session would be the best for you.
 The studio sessions involve reformer, cadillac and chair equipment so you can add resistance to make exercises easier (good for rehab).
 Similarly you can increase the resistance to increase the difficulty.
-Sounds good? book up a Pilates session now.
+Sounds good?
+Book a Pilates session today.

 To help support your pregnancy our Nutritionist can advise on a well balanced diet, foods to avoid, foods to eat more of and maybe taking a few supplements to help.
 It is important in pregnancy to address your iron and folic acid levels (to name two) to ensure optimal foetal development.
 Small changes with your diet can make a big difference.
 Interested speak to our Nutritionist in a 15min free consultation to find out more.